So last year, I joked that the unschooled version of a seventh-grade-ish curriculum plan for 2012-13 was the worst title for a blog post ever.

 History and geography?
 Really not a problem for us.

 Oh, and did I mention, we own a rather large map?
-With that beside Sarah each night, there’s almost an unwritten rule in our house that we need to leave time to peer at it daily.
+With that beside Ashar each night, there’s almost an unwritten rule in our house that we need to leave time to peer at it daily.

 Specifically this year, there are a few time periods that I know we’ll especially focus on.